umicom-foundation/Bits2Banking/README.md

 This project is part of the **Umicom Foundation**’s mission: **open education with real-world impact**.

 At the same time, we are committed to supporting **civilians in Gaza** who are suffering siege, starvation, and genocide.
-Through this project we aim to:
+Through this project, we aim to:

 - Provide **free educational resources** worldwide.
 - Channel project proceeds and donations into **relief and education** for those in crisis.